SYCLTutorials/Intro2024old/01-intro/README.md

 ---

+[^1]: SYCL Academy by Codeplay Software, available at [https://github.com/codeplaysoftware/syclacademy](https://github.com/codeplaysoftware/syclacademy).
+[^2]: Reinders, J., Ashbaugh, B., Brodman, J., Kinsner, M., Pennycook, J., & Tian, X. (2021). *Data Parallel C++: Mastering DPC++ for Programming of Heterogeneous Systems using C++ and SYCL*.
+Apress.
+ISBN: 978-1484275282.
+Available at [https://www.apress.com/gp/book/9781484275282](https://www.apress.com/gp/book/9781484275282).

 # Basics of a SYCL Kernel

 In SYCL, all computations are submitted through a queue.
-This queue is associated with a device, and any computation assigned to the queue is executed on this device.
+This queue is associated with a device, and any computation assigned to the queue is executed on this device[^1].
 This is how we check if a gpu is available for use and then initialize a sycl queue for a gpu:
 ```cpp
 // Check for available GPU devices